Phatimah/Investigate_a_Relational_Database/README.md

 11. At least 1 of the 4 queries should use a Window Function.
 12. The SQL queries are well formatted.
 13. The SQL queries are well formatted and use aliases.

+## Credits
+Many thanks to Udacity and its instructors for their guidance and instruction throughout the program.